Multi-platform design system case study

 Custom file list recipe

 Engineers could understand tokens, behavior, and limits without always needing design help.
-Product partners could plan better by knowing the scope and tradeoffs early.
+Product partners could plan better knowing scope and tradeoffs early.
 Designers could count on consistent patterns across products.

 Explorations